betadots/hdm/DOCKER.md

 ## hdm hiera config example (Optional)

+This file is used inside the container, so paths have to match to your mounted docker volume.

 This file can be used as default file for all or only one environment.
 You dont need this if you have this already in your environment.
-But it is usefull if you have a seperate hiera repository and only mounting pseudo environments into your docker.
+But it can be usefull if you have a seperate hiera repository and only mounting pseudo environments into your docker (see [docker-compose](docker-compose.yaml) example).

     ---
     version: 5